AWS IAM Policies in a Nutshell

 If so...

 1) Use this link about condition operators to select the conditions what the policy should check for.
-These are condition operators.
+These are condition operators

-2) Decide what piece of information about the current request you'd like to check.
-This is the condition key.
+.
 Use this link to find a global condition keys to pick the global pieces of information on a request you'd like to check against.

 If you need to check against pieces of information specific to a service, navigate to this link that shows all of the different service condition keys and contexts.
 Select the service of interest.
 Scroll to the bottom.
 Select the piece of information you'd like to check against.